openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 getSimOperatorNumeric\(slotId: number\): Promise\<string\>

-Obtains the PLMN ID of the SIM card in the specified slot.
+Obtains the home PLMN ID of the SIM card in the specified slot.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Telephony.CoreService